Types of Aerial Work Platforms

 Aerial work platforms – also known as AWPs – offer alternatives to ladders and scaffolding when workers need to complete tasks at great heights.
 A wide range of industries relies on these platforms.
 From landscaping companies to maintenance facilities, construction companies to industrial cleaning companies, there’s no limit to the kinds of things you can accomplish with an aerial platform.

 The main components of an aerial work platform include a base structure (typically a wheeled vehicle to move the MEWP or AWP into place), an extending structure with chassis, and a flat workspace with controls for the operator to control the lift.
-Keep in mind, this is a list of the major parts of an aerial lift.
+Keep in mind, that this is a list of the major parts of an aerial lift.
 For a detailed glimpse into the different components and accessories that comprise an AWP, check out The Anatomy of an Aerial Lift.

 Always take proper safety precautions when using an AWP.
 A body harness and fall protection gear can go a long way to prevent injuries at work.
 AWPs should also be kept far away from any overhead wires and other kinds of worksite hazards.